 farmer’s family members, and/or the

-farmer’s employees are not required to hold a CDL to drive a commercial motor vehicle owned or leased by the farmer, provided the vehicle is not used in “for hire” carriage, is transporting farm supplies, produce or machinery to or from the farm and is within 150 miles of a farm in Wisconsin, Minnesota or Iowa.
-The farm supplies that a farmer may transport without obtaining a CDL may include hazardous materials.
+farmer’s employees are not required to hold a CDL to drive a commercial motor vehicle owned or leased by the farmer, provided the vehicle is not used in “for hire” carriage, is transporting farm supplies, produce or machinery to or from the farm.
+The farm supplies that a farmer may transport without obtaining a CDL may include hazardous materials so long as they are within 150 miles of the farm.
 However, a farmer driving a commercial motor vehicle with double or triple trailers or designed to carry or actually carrying 16 or more passengers must have a CDL with proper endorsements.

 Back-up (substitute or replacement)